ManukaAbeysekara2004/Driver_Behavior_Detection_AI/readme.md

 ```

 ### 3. Place Dataset and Weights
+* Download Dataset
-* Download the dataset zip file from Hugging Face and extract it inside a root folder named dataset/.
+   - Download the dataset from Hugging Face.
+   - Extract it and place it in the root directory under the folder name `dataset/`.

+*  Download Trained Weights (runs)
-* Download the runs file from Hugging Face and place it in your root directory.
+   - Download the trained weights (runs) from Hugging Face.
+   - Extract it and place it in the root directory under the folder name `runs/`.

 ### 4. Run the Driver Detection System
 * Open the Driver Behavior.ipynb notebook using Jupyter Lab/Notebook or VS Code, and run the cells to start the training or real-time camera inference.